WJEC AS Level French Level 3

 ...
 You’re curious about French culture

 ...
-You want to expand your written and spoken French skills
+You want to expand your written and spoken French language skills

 What will I be doing?

-This is achieved through the study of authentic materials, including films and books.
+During your French A Level, you'll study of authentic materials, including films and books to help develop your understanding and knowledge of the language.
 The speaking aspect of the language will be enhanced with weekly conversation sessions with a French assistant.

 AS Level - all language work for AS will be based on the following themes: